jaketobrien/ASTRIS/README.md

 ### Simulator

-This work used Black Swan's Mission Design Simulator 0.8.3, which is availble through their [website](https://blackswanspace.com/mission-design-simulator/).
+This work used Black Swan's Mission Design Simulator version 0.8.3, which is unfortunately no longer available throough their website.
+They have an updated similator which this should work with, but it is untested.
+Please find the simulator through their [website](https://blackswanspace.com/mission-design-simulator/).

+If you wish to use version 0.8.3, as used in this application, please reach out to Black Swan to request the specific version.

 ### CAD Model